-The history of the working group has been connected with the journal "Verfassung und Recht in Übersee (VRÜ)" from the very beginning.
-When it was founded, the VRÜ was an outright exception in the German legal journal landscape.
+The history of the World Comparative Law Network has been connected with the journal "World Comparative Law", WCL ("Verfassung und Recht in Übersee", VRÜ) from the very beginning.
+When it was founded, the WCL was an outright exception in the German legal journal landscape.
 There was hardly any interest in foreign legal systems especially in public law beyond Europe and North America.
 At that time, at least in Germany, there was only a very small circle of potential contributors for essays or reviews.

 When the journal was founded in 1968, its creator, Herbert Krüger, still hoped to establish a larger research group for the journal's subject area at the Hamburg Research Center for International Law and Comparative Public Law (today's Institute for International Affairs).

 The idea and conception of the journal trace back to Dieter Schröder, who had been working with me since 1969.
 In 1965, he set up the first department for "Constitutional Law and International Relations of the New Overseas States", which was later followed by two other departments.
 Initially, the plan was to employ a referee each for Africa, Asia and Latin America.
 This plan, however, proved to be elusive.